bentunaru/spy-etf-news-agent/README.md

 - `matplotlib`: Visualization support
 - `scipy`: Statistical analysis and regression calculation
 - `python-dotenv`: Environment variable management
+- `scikit-learn`: Machine learning models for price prediction

 ## Notes

 - If you encounter issues with News API, check that your API key is valid and that you haven't exceeded your request quota.
 - The application uses the "SPY" ticker which is the SPDR S&P 500 ETF, an efficient and reliable way to track S&P 500 performance.
 - Trend analyses are based on statistical calculations such as linear regression but do not constitute investment advice.
+- Price predictions are for educational purposes only and should not be used for actual trading decisions.
+Past performance is not indicative of future results.